Runaway SUV on the loose in Chapel Hill, North Carolina.

 I'm just trying to figure out what that guy on line one wants.

-Uh we have a update here on the uh SUV store, the runaway SUV at uh UNC Chapel Hill.
+We have an update here on the SUV story, the runaway SUV at UNC Chapel Hill.

-Authorities later found the vehicle on plant that did all the damage.
+Authorities later found the vehicle that did all the damage.

-It just ran through there or the pit area that injured two people.
+It just ran through there, the pit area.

-One had to be taken away the stretcher.
+One had to be taken away to the stretcher.

 Why?

-Why did you take a man into custody?
+Why did they take a man into custody?

 What's a guy got to do with this?